emosheeep/vite-plugin-lib-inject-css/packages/circular-dependency-scanner/README.md

 ## Running at monorepo

-The analysis of file reference depend on the `alias` configurations you have supplied.
-So if you run this command at your monorepo root directory, you may find that some of the different projects under may include same alias configurations, which cause the results unreliable.
+The analysis of file reference depend on the `alias` configurations you supplied.
+So if you run this command at your monorepo root directory, you may find that some of the different projects may include same `alias` but redirect to a different path, which cause the results unreliable.

 **If you want to analyze multiple projects, please execute one by one**.